 1) Emergency procedures

 2) Sterile procedures – all performed in the purpose built sterile theatre. (ie; spey)

 3) Non-sterile procedures – performed in the central preparation room. (ie; abscessed)

 4) Dental procedures – performed in the dedicated dental room. (ie; dental extraction)

-All of our nurses are fully trained or completing a nursing qualitifcation.
+All of our nurses are fully trained or completing a nursing qualification.

-Having a dedicated sterile sugical suite and performing our procedures in the order above allows us to provide a clean environment, thereby minimising the risk of infection.
+Having a dedicated sterile surgical suite and performing our procedures in the order above allows us to provide a clean environment, thereby minimising the risk of infection.

 All animals are assigned and monitored by a fully trained veterinary nurse throughout their anaesthetic.
 Baseline monitoring during an anaesthetic includes respiratory rate, anaesthetic depth, heart rate, temperature, intravenous fluid rate and pulse oximetry.
 Older pets or higher risk general anaesthetics will also receive blood pressure monitoring and ECG monitoring if required.
 A dedicated nurse monitors your pet’s recovery and pain relief is given when required under Veterinary instruction.

 When your pet has recovered, we’ll give you a call and they are free to head home and relax with family.